Capita Selecta Formele Talen

 ISBN-13: 9780521865722.

 Shallit has a webpage on the book, where one can find errata.
-See also his course Formal Languages and Parsing at the University of Waterloo.
+The course is now behind login, as (regretably) universities now do.

 We now move to Chap.7, because I want to learn about two very basic results there (Immerman and Szelepcsényi; Cook).